 Check the tops, bottoms, and between your toes every day.
 Look for even minor problems such as scratches, blisters, small cuts, or ingrown nails.
 If you see anything, let your doctor know about it.
 If you can’t see your feet, use a mirror or ask a family member to help.

 Use lotion or cream to keep your feet from getting dry.
 You can do this as often as you need to throughout the day.
-Don’t put lotion between your toes and on sores or cuts.
+Don’t put lotion between your toes or on sores or cuts.

 Keep your toenails trimmed.
 It can help to clip your toenails after bathing.
 They’ll be softer then.
 You may also want to use a nail file.